pathology: biceps tendinitis

 Symptoms

-1. Dull to sometimes stabbing pain in the ventral humerus, more deeply localized during frontal abduction, lateral abduction, retroversion, as well as subordinately during flexion of the elbow joint, which runs along the course of the tendon of origin of the long head of the biceps.
+1. Dull to sometimes stabbing pain in the ventral humerus, more deeply localized during frontal abduction, lateral abduction, retroversion and also internal rotation, as well as subordinately during flexion of the elbow joint, which runs along the course of the tendon of origin of the long head of the biceps.
 Brenen’s is also described.

 2. Pain may radiate in the direction of the forearm